aqhubgg/ABOUT-US/README.md

            Tech (adam_filw)

-Hey!
-I'm Adam
+Hi there!
+My name is Adam.
-I’m a dev at AquaHub.GG, where I spend my time scripting cool stuff and making our tools feel smooth and fun to use.
+I work as a developer at AquaHub.GG, where I spend my days typing amazing things and making our tools playable and smooth.

-I’m always experimenting with new ideas, testing features, and trying to make things better with every update.
+With every update, I try to improve things by testing features and experimenting with new concepts.

-Based in Morocco, I enjoy learning new stuff And I'm Happy that i've been qualified to be a tester And joined this server.
+I'm Moroccan, I like to learn new things, and I'm glad I joined this server and was approved to be a tester.